-- Choose a metadata category from the left column by clicking the header and choosing from the pop-up menu.
+Choose a metadata category from the left column by clicking the header and choosing from the pop-up menu.
 Then, choose an entry in that column.
-For example, choose Date, and then select All Dates.
-Lightroom displays the number of selected photos that match that criteria next to the entry.
+For example, choose Edit, and then select Edited or Unedited.
+Lightroom Classic CC displays the number of selected photos that match that criteria next to the entry.

 Shift-click and Ctrl-click (Windows) or Command-click (Mac OS) to select multiple entries in a column.

-When two or more filters are specified, Lightroom returns photos that match all criteria.
+When two or more filters are specified, Lightroom Classic CC returns photos that match all criteria.

 You can also find photos by clicking the right-pointing arrow that appears next to certain metadata text boxes in the Metadata panel.

 Lightroom Classic CC provides six predefined filters to let you quickly perform common filters and restore default settings.